-Northcountry Blueberry features dainty clusters of white bell-shaped flowers with shell pink overtones hanging below the branches in mid spring.
+Polaris Blueberry features dainty clusters of white bell-shaped flowers with shell pink overtones hanging below the branches in mid spring.
 It has green deciduous foliage.
-The glossy oval leaves turn an outstanding scarlet in the fall.
-It features an abundance of magnificent blue berries in mid summer.
+The glossy oval leaves turn an outstanding orange in the fall.
+It features an abundance of magnificent blue berries with purple overtones in mid summer.